 Oh.My.Goodness.
 It’s heaven in your mouth, and I’ve been converted ever since I first tried it.

 What is Sourdough?

 Sourdough is a bread made from the natural occurring yeast and bacteria in flour.
-In traditional sourdough recipes, you’ll find three ingredients: sourdough starter (which consists of flour and water), salt and flour.
+In traditional sourdough recipes, you’ll find three ingredients: starter culture (which consists of flour and water), salt and flour.
 There is no yeast, no milk, no oils and no sweeteners.
 It’s about as natural as you get when it comes to bread.